exosphere-project/exosphere/docs/adr/governance-model.md

 **Pros & Cons**

-- Good: The CNCF is a well-established, well-respected, and well-funded organization with a proven track record of successfully incubating and managing open source projects
+- Pro: The CNCF is a well-established, well-respected, and well-funded organization with a proven track record of successfully incubating and managing open source projects.
-- Good: The CNCF governance process is more modern, and not as heavy as the ASF's
+- Pro: The CNCF governance process is more modern and less bureaucratic than the ASF's, which could make it a better fit for our project's culture and values.
-- Good: We can continue to use GitLab and our existing CI/CD infrastructure
+- Pro: We can continue to use GitLab and our existing CI/CD infrastructure, which could minimize disruption and maintain continuity.
-- Good: More appealing for corporations to adopt, promote, and contribute to Exosphere
+- Pro: The CNCF model could make Exosphere more appealing to corporations, potentially expanding our project's reach and impact.
-- Bad: Unclear if Exosphere "fits" in the Cloud Native landscape
+- Con: It's unclear whether Exosphere fits within the Cloud Native landscape, which could complicate our application process and limit the benefits we receive from joining the CNCF.

 ### 4. Open Infrastructure Foundation model